 If you are really considering starting your own online business and quitting your day job, then the best way to get started is by taking my free 6 day mini-course on How To Create A Niche Online Store In 5 Easy Steps.

-Also, it’s a great way to figure out if selling online is for you.
+It’s a great way to figure out if selling online is for you.

 Step 2: Get A Feel For What It’s Like To Run Your Own Business